HEP-FCC/FCCAnalyses/examples/basics/README.md

     associated collection of references, Muon#0.

 To figure out which collection is pointed to by Muon#0 (or by any other collection of references), one can look at the value of Muon#0.collectionID (see screenshot below).
-The collectionID of Muon#0 is the collection number 6, which, in the list of "object collections" above, corresponds to the collection of ReconstructedParticles.
+The collectionID of Muon#0 is the collection number 6 (in the example file used here), which, in the list of "object collections" above, corresponds to the collection of ReconstructedParticles.
 Indeed, the Muon collection itself contains nothing (see screenshot below): all the information is contained in the ReconstructedParticles.
 The Muon collection, together with Muon#0, just provides a convenient way to access, among the ReconstructedParticles, those that were identified as muons.